rlenglet/openfaucet/docs/controller.rst

     :param buffer_id: The buffer ID assigned by the datapath of a buffered packet to apply the flow to.
 If 0xffffffff, no buffered packet is to be applied the flow actions.
+Not meaningful for :const:`~openfaucet.ofproto.OFPFC_DELETE` and
+      :const:`~openfaucet.ofproto.OFPFC_DELETE_STRICT` commands.
     :type buffer_id: 32-bit unsigned integer

     :param out_port: For :const:`~openfaucet.ofproto.OFPFC_DELETE` and